EvaMart/bh24-project5-report/paper/paper.md

 ## 1. Introduction

-The primary goal of this project is to perform a comprehensive cross-walk of existing indicators related to research software quality, resulting in a curated catalogue that reflects shared understanding and practical usability.
+The primary goal of this project is to perform a comprehensive extraction,categorisation and recommendations of existing indicators related to research software quality, resulting in a curated catalogue that reflects shared understanding and practical usability.
 This work was carried out as part of BioHackathon Europe 2025 (Project 5), with a focus on supporting the ELIXIR Research Software Ecosystem while aiming for applicability across the broader Life Sciences community.

 Assessing the quality of research software remains a recognized challenge, with significant variability in the maturity and adoption of indicators across domains.
 Our goal was to address this by collecting, comparing, and consolidating existing indicators into a structured format, removing redundancy, and highlighting relevance to common use cases in scientific software evaluation.